apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 - set up the nginx load balancer for apisix-dashboard inside kubernetes
 - the apisix set-up, including openid-connect plugin, to access the apisix-dashboard with authentication provided by the keycloak server

+Note that this set up is only for educational purpose.
+Do not use in production.